felixalacampagne/account/account.ui/README.md

 # Accountui

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.
+17-Sep-2024 Sooo, turns out AngularJS is actually Angular 1.x.
+I appear to be using Angular 14.2, ie. quite a large difference which I imagine will make HammerJS unusable.
+In any case HammerJS appears to only detect a 'swipe', all the heavy lifting of sliding a line and revealing the options is not present.
+Maybe more recent versions of Angular are more helpful for this now very common feature.
+In which case maybe the most important thing to do before embarking on any major changes is to upgrade Angular to a more recent version.
+The current version is 18 which will be replaced by 19 soon, so I guess I will have to bite the bullet and go to v18 now. v14 is not supported anymore to any upgrades are going to involve a fair amount of pain.

 16-Sep-2024
 Java version of AccountAPI is now live and working.
 This offers the possibility of making the app more sophisticated, eventually